Novaluron

 Novaluron, or (±)-1-[3-chloro-4-(1,1,2-trifluoro-2-trifluoro- methoxyethoxy)phenyl]-3-(2,6-difluorobenzoyl)urea, is a chemical with pesticide properties, belonging to the class of insecticides called insect growth regulators.
 It is a benzoylphenyl urea developed by Makhteshim-Agan Industries Ltd..
 In the United States, the compound has been used on food crops, including apples, potatoes, brassicas, ornamentals, and cotton.
 Patents and registrations have been approved or are ongoing in several other countries throughout Europe, Asia, Africa, South America, and Australia.
 The US Environmental Protection Agency and the Canadian Pest Management Regulatory Agency consider novaluron to pose low risk to the environment and non-target organisms and value it as an important option for integrated pest management that should decrease reliance on organophosphorus, carbamate and pyrethroid insecticides.

 History

 Legislation

 In the European Union, a registration application was filed in 2001, but in 2007 there was still no definitive agreement regarding the legal status of novaluron.
 Member states of the European Union were allowed to award temporary permits for products based on novaluron.
 On April 4, 2012, a decision was disclosed which discontinued permits for the use of novaluron, to be executed on October 3.

-The development of the legal status of novaluron in the United States is condensed in the timeline below.
+The development of the legal status of novaluron in Japan is condensed in the timeline below.